-- (d) In addition to the information required in the Tree Preservation Permit Application, the property owner shall substantiate through supporting documents and studies to the satisfaction of the Director the following: - Compliance with other ordinance regulations and environmental laws, if applicable, by including copies of the regulatory permits and/or supporting California Environmental Quality Act (CEQA) documentation.
-When mitigation is required by CEQA or any other regulation for the removal of any protected tree, such mitigation shall be consistent with the Ordinance.
-If a project is exempt from CEQA, the Ordinance will apply.
-If there is a conflict between CEQA and the Ordinance, the most stringent regulation for tree protection will apply.

-- Whenever, in the judgment of any agency of the County of Orange, any person, firm, or corporation is engaged in or is about to engage in any act or practice which constitutes or will constitute a violation of any provision of this Ordinance, OC Development Services or designee shall order the work stopped by posting notice in writing at the site and serving such notice and order on any persons engaged in doing or causing such work to be done.
-Any such persons, their corporation, employees, or servants, shall forthwith stop such work until such time as recommencement is authorized by OC Development Services. - (3) Prior to final inspection from OC Development Services, closure of a building or grading permit, and issuance of a Certificate of Use and Occupancy, the following shall be submitted to demonstrate compliance with sec.
-7-9-69.4: - a.
+- (d) In addition to the information required in the Tree Preservation Permit Application, the property owner shall substantiate through supporting documents and studies to the satisfaction of the Director the following: - (1) Compliance with other ordinance regulations and environmental laws, if applicable, by including copies of the regulatory permits and/or supporting California Environmental Quality Act (CEQA) documentation.
+When mitigation is required by CEQA or any other regulation for the removal of any protected tree, such mitigation shall be consistent with the Tree Preservation Regulations.
+If a project is exempt from CEQA, the Tree Preservation Regulations shall apply.
+If there is a conflict between CEQA and the Regulations, the most stringent regulation for tree protection shall apply. - (2) Whenever, in the judgment of any agency of the County of Orange, any person, firm, or corporation is engaged in or is about to engage in any act or practice which constitutes or shall constitute a violation of any provision of the Tree Preservation Regulations, OC Development Services or designee shall order the work stopped by posting notice in writing at the site and serving such notice and order on any persons engaged in doing or causing such work to be done.
+Any such persons, their corporation, employees, or servants, shall forthwith stop such work until such time as re-commencement is authorized by OC Development Services. - (3) Prior to final inspection from OC Development Services, closure of a building or grading permit, and issuance of a Certificate of Use and Occupancy, the following shall be submitted to demonstrate compliance with section 7-9-69.4: - a.
 Tree Replacement Installation Certification by either the signer of the landscape design plan, the Arborist, or the licensed landscape architect or contractor, that the project has been installed per the Tree Manual.

-Section 7-9-69.5. - Post Installation
+Sec.
+7-9-69.5. - Post installation.

 - (a) Trees planted as Replacement Trees shall be maintained using best management practices consistent with proper maintenance of native trees as outlined in the Tree Manual. - (b) Replacement trees shall be replaced by the property owner if mortality occurs within the Replacement Tree Monitoring Period.
-For the purposes of this Ordinance, all Replacement Trees are considered Protected Trees regardless of size and shall be replaced if mortality occurs within the Replacement Tree Monitoring Period. - (c) Property owner shall submit a Tree Replacement Installation Certification prepared by an Arborist after the tree is planted to document that the Replacement Tree was installed properly in accordance with the Tree Manual and that the tree meets the minimum size requirements for a Replacement Tree (i.e., fifteen (15) gallon specimen or smaller size if supported by Tree Preservation Management Plan).
+For the purposes of the Tree Preservation Regulations, all Replacement Trees are considered Protected Trees regardless of size and shall be replaced if mortality occurs within the Replacement Tree Monitoring Period. - (c) Property owner shall submit a Tree Replacement Installation Certification prepared by an Arborist after the tree is planted to document that the Replacement Tree was installed properly in accordance with the Tree Manual and that the tree meets the minimum size requirements for a Replacement Tree (i.e., fifteen (15) gallon specimen or smaller size if supported by Tree Preservation Management Plan).